liorelisberg/dsl-ai-playground/docs/INDEX.md

-# DSL AI Playground - Documentation Index
+# ZEN DSL AI Playground - Documentation Index

-This folder contains all documentation, DSL rules, and datasets for the DSL AI Playground project, organized in a logical structure.
+This folder contains all documentation, DSL rules, and datasets for the ZEN DSL AI Playground project, organized in a logical structure.

 ## 📂 Folder Structure